blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `true`

-When set to `false`, no errors are thrown when the input contains a needle multiple times.
+When set to `false`, no errors are thrown when the input contains redundant needle targets.

 ## Examples